BibleGet-I-O/bibleget-wordpress/readme.txt

 = 6.2 =
 * Better type checks on saved options when building default options
-* Ensure shortcodes will be rendered same as Gutenber blocks
+* Ensure shortcodes will be rendered same as Gutenberg blocks

 = 6.1 =
 * Fix typo in PHP update_option function